-Furthermore, according to the reform, reception centres should not only evaluate if there are any special reception needs, but should also look for signs of special procedural needs.
-The centres should signal this to the Aliens Office and/or the CGRS, on condition that the asylum seeker gives consent.
+Furthermore, according to the law, reception centres should not only evaluate if there are any special reception needs, but should also look for signs of special procedural needs.
+The centres should signal this to the Aliens Office and/or the CGRS, on the condition that the asylum seeker gives its consent.
+At the time of writing, it is unclear yet how this is implemented.

 The law on Guardianship of unaccompanied minors contains general provisions on the protection of unaccompanied minors, the role of the guardian.
-Based on this law, the Guardianship unit of the Federal Public Service of Justice has established a hotline that operates 24/7 to notify the detection of unaccompanied minor, so that the necessary arrangements can be made.
+Based on this law, the Guardianship unit of the